sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 Key to change are the following settings.

+Post visibility

-    Change your settings so that only your friends can see your current posts.
-When you want to post something work related as public, set those individual posts as public.
-Protect past timeline posts by watching this video.
-How To Video.
+* Change your settings so that only your friends can see your current posts.
+* When you want to post something work related as public, set those individual posts as public.
+* Protect past timeline posts by watching this video.
+How To Video. ...link...

+Friends lists

-    If you can review your friends lists.
-Unfriend all those people who follow you or who are your friends but you can’t remember who they are or maybe vaguely remember some awkward interaction with them.
-Double check that each of your friends is unique and no one has created accounts with similar names and photos to a real friend in order to access your private friend only communications.
+* If you can review your friends lists.
+* Unfriend all those people who follow you or who are your friends but you can’t remember who they are or maybe vaguely remember some awkward interaction with them.
+* Double check that each of your friends is unique and no one has created accounts with similar names and photos to a real friend in order to access your private friend only communications.

+Other stuff

-    Also go through your profile information and make sure your phone number and email are set to be viewed by “only you”.
-Remove featured photos and/or any information in your “About” section in your profile that you would not want to see appear on doxing sites.
-This is because a common tactic trolls will do is to take your album photos and spread them across the internet.
+* Also go through your profile information and make sure your phone number and email are set to be viewed by “only you”.
+* Remove featured photos and/or any information in your “About” section in your profile that you would not want to see appear on doxing sites.
+* This is because a common tactic trolls will do is to take your album photos and spread them across the internet.
 They will do this to either create a fake profile for you or to make harassing memes or messages about you.

-    Remove your Facebook public photo, and replace it with a generic photo that doesn’t have your actual picture and remove your full birthday (or replace it with inaccurate information).
+* Remove your Facebook public photo, and replace it with a generic photo that doesn’t have your actual picture and remove your full birthday (or replace it with inaccurate information).

 #### TWITTER

-    In your Account settings make sure you have verify all login requests so you can flag anyone trying to get into your account.
+In your Account settings make sure you have **verify all login requests** so you can flag anyone trying to get into your account.

-    In your Privacy and Safety Settings make sure you turn of Tweet with a location.
+In your Privacy and Safety Settings make sure you **turn off Tweet with a location**.
 This prevents you leaking your location through your twitter statuses.

-    Turn of photo tagging so that random troll accounts can’t tag you on harassing content or statuses.
+**Turn off photo tagging** so that random troll accounts can’t tag you on harassing content or statuses.

 Turn off discoverability by e-mail or phone.

 If you are concerned about being followed by fake Antifa accounts consider installing an application like block together.

-Through block together you can follow trusted collaborators or accounts who begin blocking Antifa and other hostile sites.
-This is a good practice to build within your own network as you will be able to start to see fake accounts through a pattern of similar messages, bad grammar, or even copy and paste texts.
-Blocking them collectively ensures you can operate with a greater peace of mind because their goals again are to harass and spread disinformation.
-Once you have installed block together you can subscribe to other users lists to spread community resilence.
-A good one for fake Antifa accounts is the list run by the twitter hand @antifachecker.
+* Through block together you can follow trusted collaborators or accounts who begin blocking Antifa and other hostile sites.
+* This is a good practice to build within your own network as you will be able to start to see fake accounts through a pattern of similar messages, bad grammar, or even copy and paste texts.
+* Blocking them collectively ensures you can operate with a greater peace of mind because their goals again are to harass and spread disinformation.
+* Once you have installed block together you can subscribe to other users lists to spread community resilence.
+* A good one for fake Antifa accounts is the list run by the twitter hand @antifachecker.
 You can subscribe to their list here: https://blocktogether.org/show-blocks/UQ_ZPDyCHCygI-EUU_6xLY23sewTWFbPA8k7cCdz .
-You can also use services like Troll Busters to attack a troll swarm with affirmative messages that can help drown out the abuse.
+* You can also use services like Troll Busters to attack a troll swarm with affirmative messages that can help drown out the abuse.
 Learn more at http://www.troll-busters.com.

 ### ✔KILL ALL ORPHAN ACCOUNTS.